-

 About me

-Mr Philip Bearn is an experienced Consultant Colorectal and General Surgeon.
-Colorectal surgery includes diagnostics such as colonoscopy and treatment of benign and malignant disease using minimal invasive (laparoscopic) techniques.
+General Surgery: Mr Philip Bearn is an experienced Consultant Colorectal and General Surgeon.
+Colorectal/ General surgery includes diagnostics such as colonoscopy and treatment of benign and malignant disease using minimal invasive (laparoscopic) techniques.
 General surgery interests include the investigation of abdominal pain and the management of abdominal wall hernias (including groin, umbilical and incisional), groin pain and benign skin lesions.
 He is experienced in the treatment of colorectal cancer, haemorrhoidal and fistula problems, inflammatory bowel disease, and pelvic floor issues (faecal incontinence, constipation, and obstructive defecation syndrome).

-Mr Bearn is now the Clinical Chair at BMI The Princess Margaret Hospital and a Joint Colorectal Cancer Lead for the Surgery and Sussex Cancer Alliance establishing the management of colorectal cancer and guidelines in the region.
+Mr Bearn is now the Clinical Chair at BMI The Princess Margaret Hospital and a Joint Colorectal Cancer Lead for General Surgery and Sussex Cancer Alliance establishing the management of colorectal cancer and guidelines in the region.
 He is also a Technical Editor for Colorectal Disease.
 He delivers lectures on the Definitive Surgical Trauma Course to the students of the Royal College of Surgeons, England.

 Areas of interest

-Diagnosis and treatment of colorectal disease (Lower GI); Laparoscopic and open surgery for benign and malignant colorectal disease;
+Diagnosis and treatment of colorectal disease (Lower GI); Laparoscopic and open general surgery for benign and malignant colorectal disease;

 Diagnostic Colonoscopy and Therapeutic Endoscopic Mucosal Resection (EMR);